 Dunsmuir Ridler Is Prepared To Handle Your Case

 Child custody and access can be challenging topics to resolve with your former spouse.
 Schedule a 30-minute consultation at the Newmarket office of Dunsmuir Ridler to discuss your unique situation.
-While our hours of operation are 8:30 a.m. to 5:00 p.m., we offer evening and weekend appointments by request.
+Our hours of operation are 8:30 a.m. to 5:00 p.m.
 We offer services in English.

 Helping Resolve Child Support Disputes